metaflow-ai/blog/sparse-coding/Readme.md

-# Sparse coding: what is it?
-Why use it?
-How to use it?
+# Sparse coding: A simple exploration

 *Disclaimer:* I don't own a Ph.D in machine learning, yet I'm deeply passionate about the field and try to learn as much as I can about it.